rayhanrashed/rayhanrashed.github.io/index.md

      style="max-width: 100%;" />
 </center>

 With critical insights from our field study, we design, iteratively develop, deploy, and user-test such a solution called ***Dakter Bari*** in the field.
-The usage of the system for more than six months registering nearly 500 service requests demonstrates its efficacy in bridging the gap we identified in our study.
+The usage of the system for more than six months registering nearly 500 service requests demonstrates its efficacy in bridging the gap we identified in our study. `Paper:`**[CSCW 2021][dakter_bari]**

 <p>&nbsp;</p>